How Much To Pay A House Sitter (4 Factors to Consider)

 Experience or Skill Level

 Experienced housesitters generally charge more due to their higher level of expertise.
-That’s because they may have other useful skills that can come in handy such as:
+That’s because they may have other valuable skills that can come in handy such as:

-Finding a professional sitter with lots of experience means they likely have many happy customers.
-You can search for their reviews on house sitting sites and see what others have said of their services.
+Finding a professional sitter with extensive experience means they likely have many happy customers.
+You can search for their reviews on house-sitting sites and see what others have said of their services.

 How to Choose a House Sitter